marcofabris92/street-sensor-selection/README.md

 ______________________________________________________________________________________________________________________________________________________________________
 How to run the code:
 0) Optional: generate setup using main.py (thanks to Luca Varotto and Alessandra Zampieri)
-1) Run MAIN.m to generate the numerical results (careful: it may take several hours for some methods to finish)
+1) Run MAIN.m after having set correctly all the paths to generate the numerical results (careful: it may take several hours for some methods to finish).